Holly asked: How do I remove dye bleed on a red and white striped shirt?

 - Begin by checking the care instructions on the shirt for any cleaning substances that should be avoided.

-- Fill a bucket with water and add a small amount of Clorox 2.
+- Fill a bucket with water and add a small amount of Clorox 2 (about a teaspoon).
 You don’t need a lot of Clorox 2; adjust the amount based on the size of the bucket.
+(Check the label for more specific instructions of how much is needed based on the amount of water being used.)
 If preferred, you can use the wasing machine insead of a bucket and use the full amount recommended for the load size.
 In either case, swish your hand around in the water to mix it in well.